 The 2016 US presidential elections are polarized, controversial, destabilizing, and nothing new.
 The 2016 election is in many respects a mirror image of the 1964 elections.
 Today’s leading Republican shares notable similarities with the former 1964 Republican frontrunner Barry Goldwater.

-Their campaigns were identical: America was in a decline and there were great threats to the country that needed radical, violent, and immediate action.
+Their campaigns were very similar.
+America was in a decline and there were great threats to the country that needed radical, violent, and immediate action.
 They were conservative populist demagogues using fear to build support.

 Goldwater and Trump were both known for violence on their campaign trails as well.
 Their logic is that violence against protestors is acceptable because it puts them in their place.
 They place the responsibility of the violence on the protestor for showing up to their campaigns.
 They treat the campaign spaces as private areas where violence is acceptable and even encouraged.
 Both repeatedly encouraged and escalated violent situations between protestors and supporters.

 The contextual environment that created both candidates is also similar.
-In a more extensive future article I will be examining the concept of a new conservative backlash movement forming, but it is worth explaining briefly in this article.
 In both Goldwater and Trump’s time period there were many sweeping social changes.
 Goldwater was faced by the civil rights movements.
 Woman’s Rights, Black Rights, and Latino Rights were all championed in this period.
 This created a backlash effect in American politics where Republicans pushed to reverse these changes and reaffirm more traditional conservative social norms, all while under the context of deeply entrenched African American racism.

-This exact same trend is occurring in present American politics.
 The modern era is experiencing many broad social changes including the acceptance of gay and transgender communities, the ongoing feminist movements, the increased levels of multiculturalism and globalization, and the reduction of religious relevance.
-Further, similar to Goldwater’s racist backlash, is the modern development of anti-Islamic sentiment.
-The instability of Middle Eastern politics, the upswing in Islamic terrorism, and the ongoing spread of refugees, has turned many conservatives into paranoid Islamophobes.
+Furthermore, similar to Goldwater’s racist backlash, is the modern development of anti-Islamic sentiment.
+The instability of Middle Eastern politics, the upswing in Islamic terrorism, and the ongoing spread of refugees, has turned many Republicans into Islamophobes.